pppontusw/shopscraper/README.md

    make run-scraper
    ```

-   This will run the scraper using `go run cmd/scraper/main.go`.
+   This will run the scraper (once) using `go run cmd/scraper/main.go`.

 3. Run the mailer: